hgcl/clara-le/src/posts/32-on-the-train-to-sicily.md

 There is such a special atmosphere in the air: the grey cloudy sky, the dark opaque and ink-like sea, the fresh breeze.
 It feels a bit like the ominous start of an apocalyptic movie.

-Hopefully, we'll still be able to eat some good Sicilian food in that post-apocalytic story. {end-key}
+Hopefully, we'll still be able to eat some good Sicilian food in that post-apocalytic story. **ENDCHAR**